3D Rendering, Transcoding, Radial Blur Performance

-It was actually 58.8% faster than the Ryzen 7 2700X, which makes it a great upgrade for the older 8-core, 16-thread processor.
+More so when you realise that it was actually 12.3% faster than the Ryzen 7 2700X, which is an older 8-core, 16-thread processor.

 This is not a CINEBENCH benchmark result.
 The Multi-Threading Boost is our calculation of the performance boost that the processor’s Multi-Threading capability provides.

 While the Zen 3 microarchitecture gave it a big boost in single core performance, its SMT performance appears to have taken a slight hit.